Hi there music junkie! Welcome to my list of music genres.

 If that’s what you want then just go directly to my ‘What is Motown‘ post.

-But let’s try and explain it here in a couple of sentences.
+But if you don’t have the time for that, let’s try and explain it within this list of music genres in a couple of sentences.

 Motown has deep roots in the music of soul, gospel and r&b.